 No one ever said that finding the perfect mate was easy, but the Internet has put almost every single person in your locality at your fingertips.
 Even a few years ago, Internet dating meant tethering yourself to your computer.
 Thanks to mobile devices and location-sensing apps, however, the whole world has become your playground for dates, hookups and long-term relationships.
-With Valentine's Day now upon us, check out our top dating, hook-up and meet-up apps that will help you find the Right One... or the Right Now.
+If spring has turned your fancy to thoughts of love, check out our top dating, hook-up and meet-up apps that will help you find the Right One... or the Right Now.

 OkCupid (Android, iOS) features a massive userbase and straightforward dating tools.
 But rather than rest on their laurels, OKC keeps refining and adding on features to its apps, such as a new system of "Flavors" that allows users to quickly view evocative flavors of potential matches, such as Kinky Nerds, Beard Lovers, World Travelers, etc. All this is in addition to OkCupid's messaging tools, personality quizzes, Instagram integration and other old favorites.
 A premium subscription adds other features, such as refined search tools and the ability to see users who have liked you.